Tips on sensor selection

 Fiber-optic sensing units are used for presence and distance sensing.
 Parameters on these versatile sensors can be adjusted to detect various colors, backgrounds, and distance ranges.

 Laser sensors are used for long distance presence sensing and are the most accurate in short distance measurement applications.

-A vision sensor can ascertain whether a specified curve or other shape has been achieved.
+A machine vision sensor can ascertain whether a specified curve or other shape has been achieved.
 Since these sensors are dealing with light, it is vital to test the sensor in as close to the operating environment in terms of ambient light and background reflectivity as possible.
-In most applications, it is recommended to place the vision sensor in an enclosure to isolate it from external sources of light.
+In most applications, it is recommended to place the machine vision sensor in an enclosure to isolate it from external sources of light.
 It is a good idea to enlist the aid of a vision sensor manufacturer in sensor testing.
 Make sure the right fieldbus is specified.

 The signal converter changes the analog output signal from a sensor into switching points on the signal converter, another option is to convert to IO-Link process data.

 - Locating the right sensor for the factory automation application requires testing.

 - Sensor selection criteria include temperature, size, protection class, and whether the sensor requires a discrete or analog input.

 - Also consider sensor repetition accuracy, sensor response speed, and sensing range.

 What else should be considered when selecting a sensor for an application?

 The New Products for Engineers database has multiple sensor categories.
 See www.controleng.com/NP4E.